cajuncoding/FlurlGraphQL/README.md

  - `EnableScreamingCaseEnums` -- Ensures that Enum strings are automatically converted to SCREAMING_CASE as is the default for GraphQL enums (e.g. HotChocolate GraphQL Server).
    - This has no effect if the above `EnableStringEnumHandling` is disabled; unless you manually implement the screaming case naming policies/strategy (e.g. `FlurlGraphQLSystemTextJsonScreamingCaseNamingPolicy`).
  - `EnableCamelCaseSerialization` -- Ensures that the Json serialization is compatible with GraphQL JSON conventions which use camelCase and are usually case sensitive (e.g. HotChocolate GraphQL Server).
- - `EnableCaseInsensitiveJsonHandling` -- Ensures that Json de-serialziation is not case sensitive because C# conventions for `PascalCase` will nearly always fail due to JSON conventions for `camelCase`.
+ - `EnableCaseInsensitiveJsonHandling` -- Ensures that Json de-serialziation is not case sensitive because otherwise C# conventions for `PascalCase` will nearly always fail due to JSON conventions for `camelCase`.
    - NOTE: This *ONLY* applies to `System.Text.Json` because case-insensitive matching cannot be disabled with `Newtonsoft.Json`.
  - `EnableAll` -- a convenience flag used by default to ensure all of the above are enabled to greatly simplify the common pitfalls for Json handlingw between C# & GraphQL.